Growing Tomatoes from Seed to Harvest

 - Soil: Rich, porous, friable loam amended with Black Gold Garden Compost

-- Planting Time: After the last frost date, in temperate zones; in warmer climes, they can be planted at any time of year as long as temperatures are warm enough
+- Planting Time: After the last frost date, in temperate zones; in subtropical or tropical climates they can be planted any time of year.

-- Fertilization: Feed at planting time with an organic fertilizer formulated for tomatoes, as these always contain sufficient calcium.
+- Fertilization: Feed at planting time with an organic fertilizer formulated for tomatoes.

 Days to Harvest Timeline

-Garden Planting: Amend planting beds by digging and turning the soil deeply and adding rich compost and OMRI-Listed Black Gold Tomato & Vegetable Fertilizer.
-Plant tomatoes around 4 feet apart and mulch with a 2 to 3 inch layer of compost.
-Young plants can be planted deep, with only a couple of nodes with foliage above ground, but leaves should be gently removed from all stem parts that will be covered with soil.
-Indeterminate tomatoes should be fitted with a sizable tomato cage right away to support vines and fruits as plants develop.
-Water regularly to keep plants moist, not wet.
-Days to harvest vary, but plants usually begin to bear fruit 65 to 85 days after planting.
-Container Planting: Tomatoes are such aggressive feeders and water hounds, you have to give serious attention to container grown plants.
+Tomatoes are such aggressive feeders and water hounds, you have to give serious attention to container-grown plants.
 Start with a really large pot.
 Determinant tomatoes are best, but indeterminates will also work if you keep them caged and pruned.
-A good organic water-holding potting soil is perfect for container culture.
-I recommend Black Gold® Moisture Supreme Container Mix, which also contains Resilience™ for stronger stems, more compact growth & better root development.
+A good water-holding potting soil is perfect for container culture.
+I recommend Black Gold® Natural & Organic Potting Mix, which also contains Resilience™ for stronger stems and better root development.
 Container-grown tomatoes need to be watered daily and fed more frequently, but if you give them ample attention, they should thrive and produce beautifully.

 This site may contain content (including images and articles) as well as advice, opinions and statements presented by third parties.
 Sun Gro does not review these materials for accuracy or reliability and does not endorse the advice, opinions, or statements that may be contained in them.
 Sun Gro also does not review the materials to determine if they infringe the copyright or other rights of others.
 These materials are available only for informational purposes and are presented “as is” without warranty of any kind, express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, and non-infringement.
 Reliance upon any such opinion, advice, statement or other information is at your own risk.
 In no event shall Sun Gro Horticulture Distribution, Inc. or any of its affiliates be liable to you for any inaccuracy, error, omission, fact, infringement and the like, resulting from your use of these materials, regardless of cause, or for any damages resulting there from.